kodi-game/game.libretro.cannonball/README.md

 ### Description

-Cannonball is an OutRun game engine recreation written by Chris White in 2014.
+Cannonball is an enhanced version of the seminal arcade racer OutRun designed by Yu Suzuki.

 ### License